jsenv/core/docs/compile-server-explained.md

   - compiled once until source file is modified
   - next run is fast as it reuse the compiled version right away
   - **you can see the compiled file version with your own eyes**
+- Two compilation profile
+  - Compatible with an old browser
+  - Compile less for a recent browser

 # How it works